nachocapodanno/bullmq/README.md

-# PokéBull - A Simple Concurrency Test with Node.js and BullMQ
+# PokeBull - A Simple Concurrency Test with Node.js and BullMQ

-PokéBull is a Node.js application that tests concurrency by calling the Pokemon API using [BullMQ](https://github.com/taskforcesh/bullmq), a Redis-backed job queue.
+PokeBull is a Node.js application that tests concurrency by calling the Pokemon API using [BullMQ](https://github.com/taskforcesh/bullmq), a Redis-backed job queue.

 ## Table of Contents